Alcobaça Monastery: Refectory

 The refectory was the room in which the monks had their meals every day.
-While they ate, one of the monks read aloud passages of the Bible from a pulpit, which in Alcobasa is embedded on one of the walls.
-The access to the pulpit is done through an arched gallery with a staircase.
+While they ate, one of the monks read aloud passages of the Bible from a pulpit, which in Alcobaça is embedded into one of the walls.
+Access to the pulpit is through an arched gallery with a staircase.
 The pulpit is one of the most harmonious architectural structures of the monastery.
 Like the dormitory, the refectory has many pillars separating aisles and is covered by early gothic rib vaulting.

 Cloister of Silence

-The cloister of the monastery was built during the reign of, and sponsored by, King Dinis I. It is one of the largest mediaeval Cistercian cloisters in Europe.
+The cloister of the monastery was built during the reign of, and sponsored by, King Dinis I. It is one of the largest medieval Cistercian cloisters in Europe.
 Its columns are decorated by capitals with animal and vegetal motifs.
 The builder was the Portuguese architect Domingo Domingues.
 The Gothic Fountain Hall has an elegant early Renaissance water basin inside, decorated with Renaissance motifs including the coat-of-arms of the monastery.
 The second floor of the cloister, in Manueline style as revealed by its typical twisted columns, was built in the early 16th century.